Lynyrd Skynyrd

 Lynyrd Skynyrd reformed in 1987 for a reunion tour with Ronnie's brother, Johnny Van Zant, as lead vocalist.
-They continued to tour and record with co-founder Rossington, Johnny Van Zant, and Rickey Medlocke, who first wrote and recorded with the band from 1971 to 1972 before his return in 1996.
-Over the years, other founding members of the band have died either during—or after—their time in the band.
+They continued to tour and record with Johnny Van Zant, and Rickey Medlocke, who first wrote and recorded with the band from 1971 to 1972 before his return in 1996.
+Over the years, other founding members of the band have died either during or after their time in the band.
 In January 2018, Lynyrd Skynyrd announced its farewell tour, and continued touring until 2022.
-Members were still working on the band's fifteenth album at the time of Rossington's 2023 death.
+Members were still working on the band's fifteenth album at the time of Rossington's death in 2023, after which no founding members remained in the band.

-In 2004, Rolling Stone magazine ranked Lynyrd Skynyrd No.95 on their list of the "100 Greatest Artists of All Time."
+In 2004, Rolling Stone magazine ranked Lynyrd Skynyrd No. 95 on its list of the "100 Greatest Artists of All Time".
 Lynyrd Skynyrd was inducted into the Rock and Roll Hall of Fame on March 13, 2006.
-As of 2023, the band has sold more than 28 million records in the United States.
+As of 2023, the band has sold more than 38 million records in the United States.
+AllMusic called them "the definitive Southern rock band".

 History

 Early years (1963–1973)

 Allen Collins received his first guitar in 1963 and was later in a band called The Mods in Jacksonville, Florida.
-The Mods membership included J.R.
+The Mods' membership included J.R.
 Rice and Larry Steele.
-In early 1964, Ronnie Van Zant joined another local band, The Squires, that he soon renamed to Us.
+In early 1964, Ronnie Van Zant joined another local band, The Squires, which he soon renamed to Us.
 That year, at a local 'Battle of the Bands', Us performed against The Mods and won the competition.
 Van Zant, however, left Us shortly afterward.
 In the early summer of 1964, bassist Larry Junstrom, drummer Bob Burns, and guitarist Gary Rossington formed a trio called Me, You, and Him.

 Later in the summer of 1964, teenagers Van Zant, Rossington, and Burns all became acquainted while playing on rival baseball teams.
 The trio decided to jam together one afternoon after Burns was injured by a ball hit by Van Zant.
-They set up their equipment in the carport of Burns' parents' house and played The Rolling Stones' then-current hit "Time Is on My Side".
+They set up their equipment in the carport of Burns' parents' house and played The Rolling Stones' hit "Time Is on My Side".
 Liking what they heard, they immediately decided to form a band.
 Bassist Larry Junstrom rounded out the lineup.
-They soon approached guitarist Allen Collins (the last to join) to join the band just two weeks after its formation.
-He agreed to join the fledgling band.
-The band later rehearsed in Junstrom's carport after Burns' parents said the band was being too loud.
-The band settled on the name My Backyard, later changed to Conquer the Worm for a day or two, then The Noble Five, and finally The One Percent by 1968.
+They soon approached guitarist Allen Collins to join the band, and he agreed to join just two weeks later.
+The band later rehearsed in Junstrom's carport after Burns' parents said the band was too loud.
+The band settled on the name My Backyard, later changed to Conquer the Worm for a day or two, then The Noble Five, and finally The One Percent by 1967.